scottyhq/blog/articles/roi_pac_dems.md

 ## Visualizing the DEM

 You should now have the files  `anatahan.dem` and `anatahan.dem.rsc`.
 The rsc file contains georeferencing information, but the uncommon format isn't recognized by GIS software (e.g. [QGIS](http://www.qgis.org/en/site/).
-Here is a [simple script](github/dem2envi.py) to take the georeferencing information from the rsc file and create a standard [ENVI header](http://www.exelisvis.com/docs/ENVIHeaderFiles.html):
+Here is a simple script, [dem2envi.py](https://github.com/scottyhq/insar_scripts/blob/master/DEM/dem2envi.py), to take the georeferencing information from the rsc file and create a standard [ENVI header](http://www.exelisvis.com/docs/ENVIHeaderFiles.html):

 ```
 dem2envi.py anatahan.dem